shugo/rubykaigi2023lt/bingo.md

 # Self introduction

+* Shugo Maeda
+* The author of Textbringer
 * President of NaCl (Network Applied Communication Laboratory Ltd.) since Dec 2022

 # Lottery at a year-end party